EugeneSunrise/MixSoft/README.md

 ## NOTICE
-3.3 Update цill be released after the transition of cs:go to source 2
+3.3 Update will be released after the transition of cs:go to source 2

 3.2 Update Out Now October 23, 2022